 Simon’s last film to be released prior to the fall of the wall was Die Besteigung des Chimborazo (The Ascent of Chimborazo), about the 1802 ascent of the Ecuadorian volcano by Baron Alexander von Humboldt.
 At this time, Simon became enamored of Ecuador.
 After the Wende, he moved to Ecuador, where he continues to make films and teach classes on filmmaking.

 Jadup is played by Kurt Böwe with his usual likeable charm.
-Böwe made his first big splash as the idealistic sculptor in Konrad Wolf’s Der nackte Mann auf dem Sportplatz (The Naked Man on the Athletic Field), although by that time he had appeared in smaller parts in such films as Gerhard Klein’s Berlin um die Ecke (Berlin Around The Corner) and Konrad Wolf’s I Was Nineteen.
+Böwe made his first big splash as the idealistic sculptor in Konrad Wolf’s Der nackte Mann auf dem Sportplatz (The Naked Man on the Sports Field), although by that time he had appeared in smaller parts in such films as Gerhard Klein’s Berlin um die Ecke (Berlin Around The Corner) and Konrad Wolf’s I Was Nineteen.
 The Wende had less impact on Kurt Böwe’s career than it did on some of his fellow DEFA actors.
 He continued working, primarily, but not exclusively, in television, and is best known today for his performance as Kommissar Groth on Polizeiruf 110 (Police Call 110).
 Böwe died in Berlin, June 14, 2000.

 Katrin Knappe (Boel), on the other hand, stopped working in film and television after the Wende completely.
 Jadup and Boel was her first feature film.
 She continued to work in films in East Germany right up until the wall came down, but her primary focus was always theater.
 She studied acting at the Ernst Busch Academy of Dramatic Arts in Berlin, where she now serves as a guest lecturer in the puppetry department.
 For fifteen years, she worked at the Volksbühne on Rosa-Luxemburg-Platz.